gahu777/Dwarf-Fortress-Termux/README.md

 (if you want sound or sound and graphics launch xserver xsdl app, when you see blue screen minimize app and launch termux widget then wait a moment, and return to xsdl app.)

-if you dont have termux widget just put tgis commands in termux
+if you dont have termux widget just put this commands in termux

 cd